arielt/neut-dumper/README.md

 * type: see Tracked events

-* windowId, tabId: browser identifiers
+* windowId, tabId: IDs used by browser

 * location: location (URL) data